linorobot/linorobot2_hardware/README.md

 ## Supported micro-controllers

 - [teensy](https://www.pjrc.com/teensy/) - the original micro-controller supported in the linorobot/linorobot_hardware project.
 The teensy dose not support WIFI.
 - [esp32](https://en.wikipedia.org/wiki/ESP32) - support added in this fork.
-There are many varients.
-The RISC-V varient esp32-c3 does not support PCNT (hardware pulse counters), which is needed for encoders.
-So the esp32-c3 is not recommanded.
+There are many variants.
+The RISC-V variant esp32-c3 does not support PCNT (hardware pulse counters), which is needed for encoders.
+So the esp32-c3 is not recommended.
-- [pico-w](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html) - work-in-process.
-The configuration and code for pico-w are added.
-But they are not tested.
-The size of memory storage on the pico-w might be too low to run micro ROS WIFI transport.

 ## Quick start